 The MAP chapter coordinator for 2022-23 is Paskalina Bourbon.

 Women in Philosophy (WIP) is a student initiative in the department, at the both graduate and undergraduate levels, whose goal is to form a community for, and serve the needs of, graduate and undergraduate students who identify as women.
 Its purpose is to help the department be a place for women, an underrepresented group in philosophy, to thrive.
 All of its meetings are designed to be comfortable spaces for members to talk about issues related to diversity, inclusivity, pedagogy, feminism, philosophy, and any of the unique challenges of being a woman in philosophy.
 Some meetings are specifically designed for serious conversations about climate in the department and how our needs might be met by the department at large.
 Other events are focused on community-building and socializing.

 - UChicago Diversity Initiative: The Diversity Initiative, begun in 2017, offers funding for diversity-related projects.
-See here for a list of in-house grants, and here for a curated list of external scholarships and grants.
+Here is a list of in-house grants, and here is a curated list of external scholarships and grants. for a curated list of external scholarships and grants.